courses after caThe MBA for Chartered Accountants – how useful is it?

 The important part, though, is around what else the program offers, including advanced electives in finance itself.
 Placements are another important factor.

-Many Chartered Accountants might want to consider an MBA program because it allows them to do precisely what the Chartered Accountancy certification alone might not – move into broader business roles that are not just about finance.
+Many Chartered Accountants might want to consider an MBA masters program because it allows them to do precisely what the Chartered Accountancy certification alone might not – move into broader business roles that are not just about finance.

 What roles can Chartered Accountants get post-MBA?